 TED Talks has opened me to ideas, insights, and emotions that I would not have had the opportunity to be exposed to without the internet.
-The power of TED is not rooted in its ability to share a number of talks, inspirational or otherwise.
-Rather, it is in the opportunity to bring people from all walks of life and allow them to talk on such a wide variety of topics to connect people and bring forth the idea that no matter where we are in the world, we all essentially want, believe, hope, and dream about the same things.
+The power of TED (Technology, Entertainment, & Design) is not rooted in its ability to share a number of talks, inspirational or otherwise.
+Rather, it is in the opportunity to bring together people from all walks of life and allow them to talk on such a wide variety of topics to connect us and bring forth the idea that no matter where we are in the world, we all essentially want, believe, hope, and dream about the same things.

-By watching numerous people share their wealth of stories, I have realized that in the end, we are all ultimatelty connected not by the internet per se but by the very fiber of our being – our humanity.
+By watching numerous people share their wealth of stories, I have realized that, in the end, we are all ultimately connected not by the internet per se but by the very fiber of our being – our humanity.

 1. What Adults Can Learn from Children by Adora Svitak